 Ava’s Grace Scholarship Foundation is providing HOPE to young people who have dreams of higher education and a different life.
 Our mission is to break the cycle of incarceration through the gift of education.
-Beginning in 2012, Ava’s Grace Scholarship Foundation will award scholarships to children who have an incarcerated parent or primary care giver in the State of Missouri.
+In 2012, Ava’s Grace Scholarship Foundation awarded the first of many scholarships to children who have an incarcerated parent or primary care giver in the state of Missouri.

 Having a parent incarcerated is a loss that can last a lifetime for a child.
-This loss gives the gift of low self-esteem, the stigma of having a parent in prison, the strain of economic distress and most of all separation anxiety and distance from a loved one.
+This loss gives the gift of low self-esteem, the stigma of having a parent in prison, financial harship and most of all separation anxiety and distance from a loved one.
 Society has forgotten about the children these parents have left behind.

 Please donate TODAY.
 Your gracious donation will change a life!